AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 - What would the results mean?

 **Sentences 8-9: Validation & Limitations**
-- How will you verify geosam's accuracy?
+- How will you verify Geosam's accuracy?
 - What are the main limitations of your approach?

 **Sentence 10: Impact**